Home Laminate FlooringLaminate Flooring BuyingChoosing The Ultimate Guide to Laminate Flooring Underlayment

 All of these underlayments are low density polyethylene.
 While none of them have been subjected to sound or thermal testing, they do offer some sound reduction, and are suitable to use over radiant heating.
 The Standard Underlayment and 2-in-1 Vapor Underlayment do not come in pre-packaged rolls, and can be cut for custom orders, making them a great choice for anyone who does not want to purchase an extra roll to get that few extra feet2.

-Silent Collection
+Silent Underlayments

 3-in-1 Silent Vapor Barrier Underlayment